rschristopher/rschristopher.github.io/src/saving/sovereignty/level-6.md

 Stamp your seed phrase into stainless steel dog tags or fender washers.
 Generic materials, like dog tags, enhance security by allowing you to control the supply chain and verify materials independently.

-While commercial products exist, the [MicroSeed](https://21e15.com/) stamp kit, which uses 1" stainless steel fender washers (available at hardware stores), is a reliable option.
-However, you can achieve the same result with dog tags and a stamping kit from craft stores.
+While commercial seed backups exist, most are inferior to a DIY solution.
+The [MicroSeed](https://21e15.com/) stamp kit, which uses 1" stainless steel fender washers (available at hardware stores), is a good option to simplify the stamping process.

 ???+ info "Materials Needed"
     - **Metal Medium**: Stainless steel dog tags or fender washers.